dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 I'll talk quite a bit more about macros throughout this book.
 For now the important thing for you to realize is that macros -- while syntactically similar to function calls -- serve quite a different purpose, providing a hook into the compiler.
 16

-16 People without experience using Lisp’s macros or, worse yet, bearing the scars of C preprocessorinflicted wounds, tend to get nervous when they realize that macro calls look like regular function calls.
+16 People without experience using Lisp’s macros or, worse yet, bearing the scars of C preprocessor-inflicted wounds, tend to get nervous when they realize that macro calls look like regular function calls.
 This turns out not to be a problem in practice for several reasons.
 One is that macro forms are usually formatted differently than function calls.
 For instance, you write the following:

 ```c
 (dolist (x foo)